 - By entering this exhibition you are agreeing to images of your work being used for promotional material, including digital, to promote the diversARTy exhibition and Living & Learning Nillumbik.

-- In the event your work wins one of the People's Choice Awards, an image of your work will be used as part of the fund raising activities for diversARTy and for promotional purposes.
+- In the event your work wins one of the People's Choice Awards, an image of your work may be used for promotional purposes.

 Guideline for selling exhibited works

 Sales of work during the exhibition are the responsibility of the artist.